kapilsindhwani/price-service/README.md

 * maven
 * jdk 8+

+#### How to obtain and use the source code
+Checkout the project from git
 ####Usage
 1. The design diagram on how the price service works is described in the file /documents/Design_Document.JPG
 2. At the start up the service will create a schema from schema-h2.sql.
 This will act as object store for prices